rmx7/adb-data-engineering/labs/workshop.md

 ![Select notebook](media/job-3.JPG)
 5. Finish the job cluster configuration then hit save.
 ![Select notebook](media/job-4.JPG)

+### Task 2: Running the job
-6. Run the job.
+1. Run the job.
 Observe that a new active run job showing up on the Active Runs section.
 ![Select notebook](media/job-5.JPG)
-7. Click "view details" to get into the execution details of the job.
+2. Click "view details" to get into the execution details of the job.
 ![Select notebook](media/job-6.JPG)
-8. Go back to the job1 page, see that the completed job is in the Completed Runs section.
+3. Go back to the job1 page, see that the completed job is in the Completed Runs section.
 ![Select notebook](media/job-7.JPG)